JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 mkdir -p ~/go/{bin,src,pkg}
 ```

-`-p` creates the intermediate `go` directory first, since it doesn't yet exist.
+The `-p` option creates the intermediate `go` directory first, since it doesn't yet exist.
 Your directory structure now looks like this:

 ```
 └── $HOME